samjones00/docs/docs/_documentation/web-apply.md

 [easily update dependencies in "lite" projects](/templates-lite#updating-lite-project-dependencies) which is just applying the **vue-lite-lib** and **react-lite-lib** gists to your existing "lite" projects:

-    $ web +vue-lite-lib
+    $ x +vue-lite-lib

 ### Usage

-Similar to `web` other features, we get the full user experience where we can list, search and apply gists from the commands below:
+Similar to `x` other features, we get the full user experience where we can list, search and apply gists from the commands below:

 ```
 Usage: